-Domestic violence can happen to anyone, anywhere, regardless of age, economic status, race, religion, nationality or educational background.
+Domestic violence, also known as intimate partner violence, can happen to anyone, anywhere, regardless of age, economic status, race, religion, nationality or educational background.
 It isn’t a personal matter or even a family issue, but an alarming and pervasive problem that impacts victims, abusers, family members, friends and entire communities.
 Despite this fact, most cases of domestic violence are never reported.
 The hidden nature of the crime makes it difficult for others to recognize, and instances of domestic violence are often excused, denied, concealed, or overlooked by the victim.

 Domestic Violence Defined

 Domestic violence (DV) is a pattern of abusive behavior committed by an intimate partner with the intent to dominate and control a victim.
 Domestic violence can occur in many forms including physical, sexual, emotional, psychological and economic abuse.
 Acts of domestic violence may be either overt (e.g. punching) or covert/passive (e.g. mind games or neglect).
 These acts may differ in range and severity.

 Approximately a quarter (12,547) of all applications submitted to CalVCB in Fiscal Year 2019-20 were from intimate partner violence victims and their children, who received nearly $13 million in compensation:

 - Mental Health: $6,869,715.83